LauraKirby/aspera-ibm-analytics-api/analytics-api.md

     pretty_print(result)
     ```

-1. Text editor: Get page two of `./transfers` for specified parameters

-    * add the following to the bottom of `./get_analytics_data.rb`
+1. To get the second page of `./transfers` for specified parameters, add the following to the bottom of `./get_analytics_data.rb':

     ```ruby
     # link to page two of results is located at `result[:next][:href]`